 Making the transition from college to the professional world can be challenging.
 Not only are the two environments entirely different, but you are now also responsible for managing all of your personal finances yourself.
-While it’s exciting to have a consistent paycheck in your bank account, First IB has a few suggestions of things to avoid with your new income to ensure your financial well-being.
+While it’s exciting to have a consistent paycheck in your bank account, we have a few suggestions of things to avoid with your new income to ensure your financial well-being.

-At First IB, our mission is to help you manage your money more easily and to empower you to make smart financial choices.
+At First Internet Bank, our mission is to help you manage your money more easily and to empower you to make smart financial choices.
 As always, call us toll free at 1-888-873-3424 if you have any questions.